marmotgraph/marmotgraph-core/docs/components.md

 # Components and dependencies
-The EBRAINS KG Core consists of a set of microservices fulfilling specific tasks within the KG ecosystem.
+The MarmotGraph Core consists of a set of microservices fulfilling specific tasks within the MarmotGraph ecosystem.

 [//TODO]: <> (Why microservices?)